9 Worst Honey Brands to Avoid

 4. Nature Nate’s

-Imagine getting your name changed to Nature Nate because of your love for nature.
+Imagine changing your name to Nature Nate because of your love for nature.
 It is what happened with its founder.

 His love for nature thrived through his businesses, which included selling honey.
 They deserve appreciation for their efforts toward bee health, especially their focus on bee health research.